xoorath/esd/Docs/Extras.md

     * Incorrect usage should be pointed out, not supported.
 4. We do not support every compiler, compiler version or platform.
     * We support Windows with VS2019 and Unix platforms with Ninja.
+    * Others will probably work, but is on the tinkering user to figure out.
+Good luck!

 ## What else can ESD do?